-As of September 30, 2021, we owned or had a majority interest in community and neighborhood shopping centers and mixed-use properties which are operated as 106 predominantly retail real estate projects comprising approximately 25.4 million square feet.
-In total, the real estate projects were 92.8% leased and 90.2% occupied at September 30, 2021.
-We have paid quarterly dividends to our shareholders continuously since our founding in 1962 and have increased our dividends per common share for 54 consecutive years.
+We are an equity real estate investment trust ("REIT") specializing in the ownership, management, and redevelopment of high quality retail and mixed-use properties located primarily in communities where we believe retail demand exceeds supply in strategically selected metropolitan markets in the Northeast and Mid-Atlantic regions of the United States, California, and South Florida.
+As of March 31, 2021, we owned or had a majority interest in community and neighborhood shopping centers and mixed-use properties which are operated as 101 predominantly retail real estate projects comprising approximately 23.3 million square feet.
+In total, the real estate projects were 91.8% leased and 89.5% occupied at March 31, 20121.
+We have paid quarterly dividends to our shareholders continuously since our founding in 1962 and have increased our dividends per common share for 53 consecutive years.

-The Company qualifies for taxation as a REIT pursuant to the Internal Revenue Code of 1986, as amended, or the "Code," and we intend to operate in a manner that will allow us to maintain such qualification.
+We have qualified for taxation as a REIT pursuant to the Internal Revenue Code of 1986, as amended, or the Code, since we were founded, and we intend to operate in a manner that will allow us to maintain such qualification.

+We were founded in 1962 as a REIT under the laws of the District of Columbia and re-formed as a real estate investment trust in the state of Maryland in 1999.
 Our principal executive offices are located at 909 Rose Ave., Suite 200, North Bethesda, MD 20852.
 Our telephone number is (301) 998-8100.
 Our website address is www.federalrealty.com.
 The information contained on our website is not a part of this prospectus and is not incorporated herein by reference.